Extracts from the Alastair Campbell Diaries

 The Blair Years is a story of politics in the raw, of progress and setback, of reputations made and destroyed, under the relentless scrutiny of a 24-hour media.
 Unflinchingly told, it covers the crises and scandals, the rows and resignations, the ups and downs of Britain’s hothouse politics.
 But amid the big events are insights and observations that make this a remarkably human portrayal of some of the most powerful people in the world.

-There has never been so riveting a book about life at the very top, nor a more human book about politics, told by a man who saw it all.
+There has never been so riveting an audiobook about life at the very top, nor a more human account of politics, told by a man who saw it all.